-- 23. The accounting authority is responsible for the other information.
-The other information comprises the information included in the annual report, which includes the directors' report, audit committee's report and company secretary's certificate, as required by the Companies Act.
-The other information does not include the financial statements, the auditor's report and those selected objectives presented in the annual performance report that have been specifically reported in this auditor's report. - 24.
-My opinion on the financial statements and findings on the reported performance information and compliance with legislation do not cover the other information and I do not express an audit opinion or any form of assurance conclusion on it. - 25.
-In connection with my audit, my responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements and the selected objectives presented in the annual performance report, or my knowledge obtained in the audit, or otherwise appears to be materially misstated. - 26.
+21. The accounting authority is responsible for the other information.
+The other information comprises the information included in the Integrated Annual Report, which includes the directors' report, audit committee's

+- report and company secretary's certificate, as required by the Companies Act.
+The other information does not include the financial statements, the auditor's report and the selected objective presented in the annual performance report that has been specifically reported on, in this auditor's report. - 22.
+My opinion on the financial statements and findings on the reported performance information and compliance with legislation do not cover the other information and I do not express an audit opinion or any form of assurance conclusion on it. - 23.
+In connection with my audit, my responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements and the selected objective presented in the annual performance report, or my knowledge obtained in the audit, or otherwise appears to be materially misstated. - 24.
+If based on the work I have performed, I conclude that there is a material misstatement in this other information, I am required to report that fact.
 I have nothing to report in this regard.